merty/wordpress-move/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2 =

+FTP Passwords are no longer stored in the database, for security reasons.
+It is now possible to create either a full backup or a database backup, using Backup Manager.
+Explanations on the Migration Assistant page are replaced with more clear ones.

 = 1.1.1 =
 Database backup files will be smaller now as transients will not be included in database backup files.
 Backup files created before changing the domain name are now being stored under the old backup directory for a possible future need.
 A small bug is fixed and meta boxes are added to the settings page of the plugin.